kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 .. note::
    Inode number is not a filesystem-wide unique identifier, some applications assume that.
-Please user pair *subvolumeid:inodenumber* for that purpose.
+Please use pair *subvolumeid:inodenumber* for that purpose.

 Performance
 -----------